hmc-aozdemir/project-ideas/no-computer.md

 the constraints of chalk.

 ### Related work
-_Are there any other DSLs in this domain?
-If not, describe how you know there aren't and conjecture why not.
-If so, describe them and provide links.
-How well do they address the need?
-Are there any particularly admirable qualities of the language?
-Are there parts of the language you think could be improved?_

 A related language is the version of HL which is created using bue tape and paper.
 This version of the language exists to solve some of the above problems,